 I try to set my dog up for success, and do not let him practice aggressive behaviors when meeting other dogs.
 The more he practices, the more aggressive he will be.

 If my dog becomes agitated during a walk, I try to end the outing as soon as possible.
 Once in this mode, his adrenaline levels will be high for a fair duration, and he will likely react aggressively to all the dogs that we meet.
 In this state, he will no longer be capable of learning, and will only be practicing dog aggressive behaviors.

 Protect our dog from rude dogs and rude people.

 I usually keep my dog away from people and dogs with weak energy (e.g. fearful, excited, or frustrated energy).
 In addition, I also try to keep other dogs and owners from coming into my dog’s space.
-I usually just say a quick ‘hi’ to the people I meet, and move on.
+I say a quick ‘hi’ to the people I meet, and move on.

-If people with weak energy stop and want to meet my dog, I ask them nicely to please move on because my dog is easily excitable.
+If people with weak energy stop and want to meet my dog, I ask them nicely to please move on, because my dog is easily excitable.

-It is fine and good to let a dog meet people with calm energy, but make sure to let them know how to best meet the dog.
+It is fine and good to let a dog meet people with calm energy, but make sure to let them know how to best meet our dog.
 In particular, turn away when he jumps, no quick movements, and no petting from above.

 Dog-to-Dog Aggression Tip 6